Fethore/LibGDX/README.md

 # Ophelia GL
-Expansions on the LibGDX Framework.
+Expansions on the LibGDX Framework.<br>
-This is build on top of the LibGDX Framework.
+This is build on top of the LibGDX Framework.<br>
 Details on how to install and use coming soon!